 You can create a profile on an organisation's career hub, Work and Income's website, your own website or LinkedIn.
-Employers and recruiters actively look at profiles to find new staff.
+Employers and recruiters are actively looking at profiles to find new staff.

-More than 1 billion people have profiles on LinkedIn - a social media network that spotlights your experience and connects you with professional groups and businesses.
+More than 540 million people have profiles on LinkedIn - a social media network that spotlights your experience and connects you with professional groups and businesses.